RedisLabs/redislabs-docs/content/rs/references/crdb-cli-reference.md

 |`crdb-guid <CRDB-GUID>`| string| The ID of the Active-Active database that you want to add the instance to|
 |`instance fqdn=<cluster_fqdn>,username=<username>,password=<password>`| strings| The connection information for the participating cluster that will host the new instance|

-### Removing an instance from an Active-Active database {#removing-an-instance-from-an-activeactive-database}
+### Remove an instance from an Active-Active database {#removing-an-instance-from-an-activeactive-database}

 The `remove-instance` command deletes all data from an Active-Active instance, deletes the instance from the participating cluster, and removes the instance from the list of instances for the Active-Active database.